Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

+The interpretation of second order arithmetic can be carried out in a similar fashion to~\cite[Section 4]{kkdln2025}.
+Namely, we will interpret $\bN$ as the collection of regular open sets with finitely many connected components.
+The first step of such an interpretation would be detecting whether or not a given regular open set has finitely many connected components.
 In~\cite{kkdln2025}, we found a formula which essentially asserted that a regular set $W$ has infinitely many components if there is a subset $U$ of $W$ with a component-wise injection between components of $W$ and $U$, and a homeomorphism which permutes components of $W$ in a translation-like fashion.
 Such a formula is not available in the smooth case, since one may not be able to find a diffeomorphism with the desired properties.
 Some modifications are thus necessary.